jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 You should see output showing:

-* the client sending a method invocation to the stateful session bean to buy two Memory sticks and one MacBook Air Laptop, then a second invocation is to call the getgetCartContents() service and print the content of the cart.
+The client sending a method invocation to the stateful session bean to buy two Memory sticks and one MacBook Air Laptop, then a second invocation is to call the getgetCartContents() service and print the content of the cart.
 After that the checkout() service will be called to remove the bean instance from the object pool.
 For testing the client calls getCartContents() after checkout() invocation again and this cause an "javax.ejb.NoSuchEJBException".
 Check the console where you're executing the client and Application Server Console for Server information.
 This can look this:

 - Client side console